luelista/libresplit/README.md

 can not be deployed to a subdirectory.
 Pull requests to change that are appreciated.

-Create a mysql database and user, then import run the `install.sql` commands in that database.
+Create a mysql database and user, then run the `install.sql` commands in that database.

+    mysql libresplitdb < install.sql

 Copy the `htconfig-sample.ini` to `.htconfig.ini` and fill in your database connection details.